 The A Level is assessed by three exams, one physical (30%), one human (30%) and one based on a geographical issue linking the course content (20%).
 The remaining 20% will be assessed through coursework.

-Geography combines equally well with both arts and science subjects, so our students go on to study a number of different courses at university including geography, biology, environmental sciences, law, philosophy, sociology, business, medicine and architecture.
+Geography combines equally well with both arts and science subjects, so our students go on to study a number of Higher Education courses including geography, biology, environmental sciences, law, philosophy, sociology, business, medicine and architecture.
 Geography students are in great demand by employers due to the wide range of transferable skills that they acquire.
 Career areas could include sustainability, energy supply, retail location, urban regeneration and urban design, managing hazards, climate change, marine biology, global economics, teaching, human rights, construction and conservation.
 The course allows students to gain a wide skill base which is in demand by academic institutions and employers alike and, as such, presents a diverse range of job and Higher Education possibilities.